brandonjackson/whichstationwasthat/README.md

 ## 📚 About This Project

+When long evenings drew in at the end of 1925, families gathered around their new wireless sets and tuned in to what came to be called the "ether ocean."
+With each twist of the dial, strange new sounds filled the air—beeps, jazz, and the faint, unintelligible voices of foreigners calling from distant lands.
+With so many mysteries crackling through the airwaves, the BBC launched "Which Station Was That?": a sort of Shazam for radio, powered by good old-fashioned human intelligence.

+Listeners would jot down whatever details they could—an estimated wavelength, the time, a guess at the language—on small slips of paper and post them to the BBC, where a team would consult their reference materials to ascertain the sound's origins.
+The results appeared each week in *World Radio* magazine (later folded into the *Radio Times*).
+Reading these weekly snapshots offers a glimpse into radio's thrilling early days, when just the right amount of chaos filled the air to make anything seem possible: radio announcers in Spain marking the hours by striking gongs, Morse code from ships at sea cutting across church services, even gymnastic lessons broadcast in Swedish.

-Long-distance radio listening, known as "DXing" (DX = "distance"), emerged as a popular hobby in the 1920s as radio technology expanded across Europe.
-Amateur listeners documented their reception of distant stations, often providing detailed descriptions of signal strength, program content, call signs, and atmospheric conditions.
+The "Which Station Was That?" column ran from 1925 to 1939, capturing a formative period in broadcast history.
+Long-distance radio listening, known as "DXing" (DX = "distance"), emerged as a popular hobby as radio technology expanded across Europe.
 These reports offer unique insights into early radio culture, amateur experimentation, and the development of international broadcasting networks.

-The "Which Station Was That?" column, which ran from 1925 to 1939 in the BBC's *World Radio* magazine (and its predecessor, *Radio Supplement*), published letters from amateur listeners who had received unidentified distant stations and requested help identifying them.
-Each column typically featured dozens of reports, creating a rich, weekly snapshot of European radio reception during this formative period.

-This project transforms scanned magazine pages into structured, machine-readable data, enabling researchers to analyze patterns in reception reports, geographic coverage, station identification, and the evolving vocabulary of early radio enthusiasts.
+This digital history project transforms scanned magazine pages into structured, machine-readable data, enabling researchers to analyze patterns in reception reports, geographic coverage, station identification, and the evolving vocabulary of early radio enthusiasts.
+By digitizing and preserving these remarkable columns, we can recover some of that original wonder—and perhaps even connect with those voices that, for more than a century, have been calling out into the ether, hoping someone might listen.

 ## 🗂️ Archives Overview